Johannes Josefsson

-Jósefsson was born in the north of Iceland in 1883 and became a champion of Icelandic wrestling at an early age.
-He competed in Greco-Roman wrestling at the 1908 London Olympics, at the age of 25, and came in fourth.
+Jóhannes was born in the north of Iceland in 1883 and became a champion of Icelandic wrestling at an early age.
+He competed in Greco-Roman wrestling at the 1908 London Olympics at the age of 25 and came in fourth.
 He then traveled the world, ending up in America with Barnum & Baileys Greatest Show on Earth, where he performed as an unarmed contender fighting opponents even armed with knives.
-Josefsson became a wealthy man from his circus activities and returned to Iceland unscathed in 1927.
-After his return, he invested more than 1 million Krona in the Hotel Borg, for many years Iceland's classiest hotel.
-Josefsson ran the Borg until 1960, when he retired.
+Jóhannes became a wealthy man from his circus activities and returned to Iceland unscathed in 1927.
+After his return, he invested more than 1 million Krona in the Hotel Borg, Iceland's classiest hotel for many years.
+Jóhannes ran the Borg until 1960 when he retired.